Jzukas125/Obsidian-Notes/CyberSecruity/Security+/CompTIA Security+ Get Certified Get Ahead SY0-701 Study Guide Notes.md

 C. Risk register
 D. Residual risk

 A risk register lists all known risks for an asset, such as a database server, and it typically includes a risk score.
 Risk assessments might be use a risk register, but they are not risk registers.
-Residual risk refers to the remaining risk after applying secuirty cont
+Residual risk refers to the remaining risk after applying security controls to mitigate a risk.

+3 D is correct
+Your organization hosts an e-commerce website used to sell digital products.
+You are tasked with evaluating all the elements used to support this website.
+What are you performing?
+A. Quantitative assessment
+B. Qualitative assessment
+C. Threat hunting
+D. Supply chain assessment

+A supply chain assessment evaluates all the elements used to create, sell, and distribute a product.
+The NIST RMF provides steps for reducing supply chain risks.
+Risk assessments evaluate risks, but don't evaluate the supply chain required to support an e-commerce website.
+Threat hunting is the process of actively looking threats within a network before an automated tool detects and reports on the threat.

+5 D is correct
+Maggie suspects that a server may be running unnecessary services.
+Which of the following tools is the BEST choice to identify the services running on the server?
+A. DNSEnum
+B. IP scanner
+C. Passive reconnaissance
+D. Nmap

+Nmap is a network scanner, and it can detect the protocols and services running on a server.
+The dnsenum command will enumerate Domain Name System (DNS) records for domains.
+An IP scanner detects IPs active on a network but not the services running on the individual hosts.
+Passive reconnaissance uses open-